IN THE MOUNTAINS OF FIRE

 I nod, all alone and not alone.
 Biochemical urges can sometimes break through mind-control.)

-Nishka walks before us, bearing Lufti on her back.
+Nishka, in the lead, glances back when Lufti stumbles, and picks him up wordlessly.
 Hekut takes the rear, with many a backwards glance, his little hand on his hip, not far from where I know he hides his throwing-knives.
-Tanjin stays beside me, his good arm around the furry neck before me.
+Tanjin stays beside me on the other side from Kiril, his good arm around the furry neck before me.

 I find myself asking, “What’s the burro’s name?”